bthuilot/book-it/README.md

 ## Usage

+To use book-it, first export the following variables for authentication:

+- `RESY_EMAIL` : The email address associated with your Resy account
+- `RESY_PASSWORD` : The password for your Resy account

-To use book-it, run the `book-it` command with the required flags:
+run the `book-it` command with the required flags:

 ### Required Flags